The Sims 4 WooHoo explained, from how to WooHoo, locations and benefits

 How to WooHoo - whether in a rocketship or a pile of leaves.

-WooHoo is the ultimate expression of romantic love between two Sims - and the ratings-friendly Sims version of sexual intercourse first introduced in The Sims 2.
+WooHoo in The Sims series is the ultimate expression of romantic love between two Sims and, if you want to get blunt about it, the ratings-friendly Sims version of sexual intercourse first introduced in The Sims 2.

 Whether you're a hopeless Sim romantic, a would-be Sim lothario, or a coolly detached achievement or trophy hunter (where WooHoo appears often!) this WooHoo page will take you through the various requirements for, and benefits (and risks!) of WooHooing in The Sims 4 and who can WooHoo with who.